wcasper/math107spring2022/_exams/practice-exam1/problem4.md

 a) Create a function called *tour_group_cost* whose input is the number *n* of people in the tour group, and whose output is the *cost* of the tour for the entire group combined.

-b) Submit your function online and also include a copy of the file *cone_volume.m* with the rest of your submission files.
+b) Submit your function online and also include a copy of the file *tour_group_cost.m* with the rest of your submission files.